Cheese Stuffed Burgers

 How do you know when Cheese Stuffed Burgers are cooked?

-Spray both sides of the burger with some low calorie cooking spray (so it doesn’t stick to the grill bars) then place on the BBQ.
+Spray both sides of the burger with some low-calorie cooking spray (so it doesn’t stick to the pan or grill).
 Cook for 5 minutes, then turn and cook for another 5 minutes.
-Keep turning every 5 minutes, and check the internal temperature reaches 65 – 75°C (150 – 160°F)
+Keep turning every 5 minutes, and check the internal temperature reaches 65 – 75°C (150 – 160°F).

 Standard advice here in the UK is to cook food until it has reached 70°C and stayed at that temperature for 2 minutes.
 This is to keep your family safe.